Ichigo3d/DicesGame/README.md

 # DicesGame
 This is educational project.
-Dices game
+Dices is a game for 2 players with simple console animation